CoderYoyoS/NDS_Asssignment1_B00029598_B00082716_B00079288_Report/01_sections/05_implementation/01_subsubsec_0Server.md

 - Accept the client connection.
 - Extract the message from the clients output.
 - Create a new thread to process the clients output.
-- Redistribute message received to all clients.
+- Redistribute messages received back out to all clients.

 See below code snippet to see how this was achieved.